quist00/jupyterlab-tutorial/presentation.md

 - Resources
 - Q & A

+### Poll
+Before rolling any further, lets take a moment for a short poll to gauge audience familiarity.

 ### What is JupyterLab?
 - Browser-based interactive environment
 - Combines functional code, data exploration, and presentation in a single portable file